datastax-demos/contributing/README.md

 * Group all similar commands into as few distinct blocks as possible to save on layer sizes.
 (Each layer will have to be downloaded on each demo launch thus taking more time.)
-* Always `rm -rf /var/lib/apt/lists/*` if you've done an `apt-get update` to save on layer size.
+* Always `rm -rf /var/lib/apt/lists/*` if `apt-get update` has been run to save on layer size.

 ```ruby
 RUN mkdir -p /root/.ssh
 ```

-* All docker commands will happen as the root user, if this matters for your environment.
+* All docker commands will happen as the root user, if this matters for the demo environment.

 ```ruby